-- SO EASY to make - my Chocolate Truffles recipe is so special because normally truffles are something you'd buy at a chocolate shop, but they are so easy that you can make them at home in just 5 simple steps!
+- SO EASY to make - my dark chocolate truffles recipe is special because normally truffles are something you'd buy at a chocolate shop, but they are so easy that you can make them at home in just 5 simple steps!

 - Just 2 ingredients - this irresistible recipe only requires 2 main ingredients.
 You probably have more cell phones than that.

-- Smooth and silky chocolate truffles - the perfect ration of cream to chocolate ensures that these chocolate truffles will be perfectly silky and smooth.
+- Smooth and silky texture - the perfect ratio of cream to chocolate ensures that these chocolate truffles will be perfectly silky and smooth.

-- Dark chocolate - I always recommend pure dark chocolate chopped from a block because it has a higher melting quality with higher cocoa butter content.
+- Dark chocolate - It's important to use high quality chocolate since it is the main ingredient and there are so few ingredients to begin with.
+I always recommend pure dark chocolate chopped from a block because it has a higher melting quality with higher cocoa butter content.
 You can use anything between 50% and 70% dark chocolate.
 If you prefer to buy chips for convenience, then I recommend these 63% dark chocolate chips.

 - Cream - you will need heavy cream or whipping cream with 35% milk fat content to make these chocolate truffles.